GluuFederation/docs-clustermgr-prod/docs/source/installation/index.md

 sudo apt-get install openjdk-8-jre-headless
 ```

-Java is required for license requirements and key rotation.
+Jre is required for license requirements and key rotation.
 It is not necessary if Java (up to 8) is already installed.

 ### Install the Package